 Reading the Libretto in Three Contexts

-Music, Art, and Creativity in Terezín
+The Arts and Creativity in Terezín

-In this module, students will consider the story of conductor Rafael Schächter and his chorus in the context of other musical, artistic, theatrical and intellectual efforts in the Terezín ghetto.
+In this module, students will consider the story of conductor Rafael Schächter and his chorus in the context of other musical, artistic, theatrical, and intellectual efforts in the Terezín ghetto.
 Taking an interdisciplinary approach to the material, students will learn about a variety of artists working in different media and consider the significance and meaning of their work in that unique context.